mrparsing/C-Projects/README.md

 - **[Tiny Regex/Grep](./project/regex/)** — A super–small regular‑expression engine (supports `.` `*` `^` `$`) and a mini **grep** that scans stdin or files line‑by‑line.
 - **[Plinko](./project/plinko/)** — A program that simulates a Plinko board game using SDL2.
 - **[K-Means + Visualization](./project/kmeans/)** — This project implements the K-means clustering algorithm and visualizes the results.
+- **[Black Hole - 2D](./project/black_hole_ray_interaction_2D/)** — A program that traces light rays’ paths around a black hole using the geodesic equations of the Schwarzschild metric.
+It visually demonstrates how spacetime curvature bends ray trajectories with dynamic animations and colorful trails.

 ---